Last Updated: May 6, 2024

 What is Jonathan Franzen's Net Worth?

-Jonathan Franzen in an American novelist and essayist who has a net worth of $5 million.
+Jonathan Franzen is an American novelist and essayist who has a net worth of $5 million.
 After moving to New York in 1987, Franzen managed to sell his first novel, "The Twenty-Seventh City".
 Published in 1988, this book is set in Franzen's hometown, St. Louis, and deals with the city's fall from grace, St. Louis having been the "fourth city" in the 1870s.
 The novel established Franzen as an author to watch.
-His 2001 novel, "The Corrections", a sprawling, satirical family drama, earned Franzen a National Book Award, was a Pulitzer Prize for Fiction finalist, earned a James Tait Black Memorial Prize and was shortlisted for the International IMPAC Dublin Literary Award.
-"The Corrections" was an Oprah Winfrey's book club selection and led to a much publicized feud with Winfrey.
+His 2001 novel, "The Corrections," a sprawling, satirical family drama, earned Franzen a National Book Award, was a Pulitzer Prize for Fiction finalist, earned a James Tait Black Memorial Prize, and was shortlisted for the International IMPAC Dublin Literary Award.
+"The Corrections" was an Oprah Winfrey's book club selection and led to a much-publicized feud with Winfrey.
 His 2010 novel, "Freedom," led to a controversial appearance on the cover of Time magazine alongside the headline "Great American Novelist."

 Early Life

-Franzen was born on August 17, 1959 in Western Springs, Illinois.
+Franzen was born on August 17, 1959, in Western Springs, Illinois.
 He is the son of Irene and Earl Franzen.
 He is of Swedish and Eastern European descent.
 He grew up in the suburbs of St. Louis, where he attended high school before enrolling at Swarthmore College.
 In 1981, he received his bachelor's degree in German.
 During his time in college, he studied abroad in Germany.
 After completing his degree, he returned to Germany on a Fulbright Scholarship and stayed in Berlin from 1981 until 1982.

 Early Career

-After returning from Germany, Franzen moved to Somerville, Massachusetts to pursue a career as a novelist.
+After returning from Germany, Franzen moved to Somerville, Massachusetts, to pursue a career as a novelist.
 He also worked as a research assistant at Harvard University's Department of Earth and Planetary Sciences and coauthored a number of research papers during that time.

 He simultaneously began working on his first novel, "The Twenty-Seventh City."
 It took him several years to finish, completing it in 1987.
 He then moved to New York City and was able to sell the book to Farrar Straus & Giroux, a book publishing company.
-The novel was published in 1988 and is set in St. Louis, Franzen's home town.
-It was well received by critics, who dubbed Franzen an author to watch.
+The novel was published in 1988 and is set in St. Louis, Franzen's hometown.
+It was well received by critics, who dubbed Franzen, an author to watch.

 Franzen then began working on his next book, "Strong Motion," which was published in 1992.
-It focused on a dysfunctional family living in the American East Coast.
+It focused on a dysfunctional family living on the American East Coast.
 While not as successful as his first novel, Franzen has remained proud of the book over the years.
 After publishing "Strong Motion," Franzen began teaching a fiction-writing seminar at Swarthmore College from 1992 until 1994.

 The Corrections